tltommu/Demo/README.md

 ### You need to download your crystal report from SAP online in order to use the report function and page.
 Here is the link [https://origin.softwaredownloads.sap.com/public/site/index.html](https://origin.softwaredownloads.sap.com/public/site/index.html)

+Select Crystal report for visual studio and install the file according to your machine/system

 I downloaded and installed `CRforVS6413SP36_0-80007712.exe` for my own machine for this to work.